Volunteer With JSSA

 Connect With Us

-JSSA’s Aging In Place services, Holocaust Survivor Program, and Hospice program partner with hundreds of volunteers to improve individuals’ lives in Montgomery County, MD, DC, and Northern Virginia.
+JSSA relies on hundreds of volunteers to improve individuals’ lives in across the Greater Washington region.
 Volunteer interests and skills are matched with the needs of clients, patients, and staff.
 Individuals and groups of every denomination are welcome.

 Volunteers are onboarded with care and must complete an online application, interview, background check, and training.